 Provide Clear Expectations

 We all need direction.
 Setting measurable goals and clear standards and expectations is a first step in providing it.
 It’s easy to get distracted on the internet, especially when working from home (we’re looking at you Netflix).
 Having a standardized process and expectations in place helps maintain focus and accomplish goals.
 When setting standards, a manager should ask themselves, “What is the priority and why?
 What are the important metrics for success?”

 When an employee understands what they need to accomplish, how success will be measured, and why these goals are important, it holds them accountable.
 If they find themselves distracted, being able to see progress toward goals within their sales engagement platform can help refocus and prioritize their time.

 Defined and measurable outcomes also make it possible to track progress throughout the year.
 At each meeting, ask what they have been doing to accomplish each goal, and review metrics to ensure everyone is on the right track.
 Regular check-ins hold both the sales rep and the manager accountable.

 Provide the Agenda in Advance

 A meeting without an agenda is like shopping for groceries without a list.
 It wastes time and money and increases the risk of missing important items.
 Without the advantage of water cooler conversations in the office, effective meetings are particularly important.
-Providing an outline in advance allows remote employees time to prepare for upcoming meetings.
-It also allows for reps to have input into the agenda and prioritize items to be sure questions are addressed.
+Follow the same agenda during each 1:1 to help remote employees be prepared for upcoming meetings.
+It also allows for reps to ask for a shift in the agenda if items need to be prioritized.

 Working remotely has unique challenges that a manager might not be aware of.
 Allowing employees to contribute to the agenda and focus on what they view as important lends itself to a productive meeting for both parties.